rht-labs/enablement-docs/3-revenge-of-the-automated-testing/README.md

 ```
 ![fail-mocha](../images/exercise3/fail-mocha.png)

 3. With our test now failing; let's implement the feature.
-This is quite a simple change; all we need to do it update the `server/api/todo/todo.model.js` to allow an additional property on the schema called `important` of type Boolean.
+This is quite a simple change - all we need to do is update the `server/api/todo/todo.model.js`.
+Add an additional property on the schema called `important` and make it's type Boolean.
 ```javascript
 const TodoSchema = new Schema({
   title: String,